 At key stage 3, all pupils follow our own devised schemes of work.
 These have been redesigned recently to give greater coverage of more contemporary topics such as climate change, globalisation, the role of China in the 21st Century as well as energy security.

 For the GCSE years, students learn about development, tectonics, rivers and coasts, urbanisation and now will study for a decision making paper on global environments under threat.
-The new Edexcel B GCSE course has no coursework but there are 2 days of fieldwork, one to Southampton and one to the South Coast.
-From 2016, A-Level students will follow the Edexcel Specification which has a greater focus on global geography and ties in well with politics and economics, as well as covering important 21st Century challenges such as Water conflicts and the rush for renewable energy.
-There is a residential field trip in year 13 to Nettlecombe Court Field Studies Centre for the compulsory coursework element of the course.
+The new Edexcel B GCSE course has no coursework but there are 2 days of fieldwork, one to Salisbury and one to the South Coast.
+A-Level students follow the Edexcel Specification which has a greater focus on global geography and ties in well with politics and economics, as well as covering important 21st Century challenges such as water conflicts and the rush for renewable energy.
+There are 4 individual days of fieldwork for the compulsory coursework element of the course.

 The department also offers the IB for Geography.
 There is some parity between A Level and the IB which allows for healthy discussion between classes.
 The IB also undertake fieldwork in the South West.